Find a child bicycle helmet Online

 One reason is they do not yet understand the importance of protective gear.
 Since most children are fairly image-conscious, one great way to get your kid to wear his child's bicycle helmet is to buy him a flashy one with a striking design.
 If he thinks he looks "cool'' in it, he's much more likely to wear it.

 - If you know what kind of colors your child favors, try to buy helmets in those colors.
 Remember that your child probably associates certain colors with specific genders, so make sure you don't buy your son a pink helmet - he'll never wear it.

-- A surefire way to buy a helmet your child likes is to look for a child bicycle helmet with his favourite characters on it.
+- A surefire way to buy a helmet your child likes is to look for a child's bicycle helmet with his favorite characters on it.

 - Boys usually prefer bicycle helmets with characters from comic books and action movies like this Transformers Helmet.

 - Girls like characters from fairytales and Disney cartoons, so pick up a helmet like this Disney Fairies Lighted Bicycle Helmet or this Disney Princess Microshell Helmet.

 Tip: Use O-rings to lock your child's helmet straps in place.